-Work Time Meeting Students' Needs A. Mini Lesson: Addressing Common Errors (5 minutes) Tell students that you noticed a common error in their essays (for instance, comma splices or inconsistent capitalization). • On the document camera or white board, show an example of the error.
+Work Time Meeting Students' Needs A. Mini Lesson: Addressing Common Errors (10 minutes) Tell students that you noticed a common error in their essays (for instance, comma splices or inconsistent capitalization). • • On the document camera or white board, show an example of the error.
 Explain why it is incorrect.
 Model how to revise and correct the error. • Check for understanding.
 Ask students to give you a thumbs-up if they understand the error and how to fix it when revising, or a thumbs-down if they don't understand fully. • If many students give a thumbs-down, show another example of the error.
 Ask students to think about how to fix it. • Cold call on a student to suggest how to correct it.
 If the answer is incorrect, clarify.
-Again ask students to give you a thumbs-up/-down.
+Again ask students to give you a thumbs- up/thumbs-down.
 If some students are still struggling, consider checking in with them individually.
-B. Return Draft Essays with Feedback (5 minutes) Show the exemplar body paragraph using the document camera.
-Point out how the student uses a quote sandwich, especially how the student punctuates and cites the quote. • Tell students that they will be getting their draft essays back now with comments on them.
+B. Return Draft Essays with Feedback (10 minutes) Show the exemplar body paragraph using the document camera.
+Point out how the student uses a quote sandwich, especially how they punctuate and cite the quote and explain how the quote supports the reason in the paragraph. • • Tell students that they will be getting their essays back now with comments.
 They should look over the comments and make sure they understand them.
 Invite students to raise their hands to ask questions if they have them.
-Alternatively, create a "Help List" on the white board and invite students to add their names to it if they need questions answered. • Remind students that they will start their revisions in class today, but they will have the opportunity to complete their revisions at home tonight.
+Alternatively, create a "Help List" on the white board and invite students to add their names to it if they need questions answered. • Remind students that they will start their revisions in class today but will have the opportunity to complete their revisions at home tonight.
 Return students' draft essays.

-Work Time Meeting Students' Needs C. Essay Revision (30 minutes) Revisit expectations for using computers.
+Work Time (continued) Meeting Students' Needs C. Essay Revision (20 minutes) Revisit expectations for using computers.
 Assign computers, and then prompt students to open the word processing program and make revisions.
 Circulate around the room, addressing student questions.
 Consider checking in first with students who need extra support to make sure they can use their time well.
 When a few minutes are left, ask students to save their work and make sure they have access to it at home tonight.
 Some SPED or ELL students may need more scaffolding to revise.
 It can be helpful to give their feedback as a set of step-by-step instructions.
 For instance: The circled words are misspelled.
 Get a dictionary and use it to correct the circled words.
 The underlined sentences are runons.
 Find them and correct them by adding a full stop and capitalizing the first letter of the new sentence.
 For students who need more time, consider focusing their revisions on just one paragraph or just one skill, such as capitalizing appropriately.